FDio/csit/docs/job_specs/report_coverage/3n-dnv/crypto-00.md

 4c AND 64b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha
 1c AND 1518b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha
 2c AND 1518b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha
-4c AND 1518b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha
 1c AND imix AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha
 2c AND imix AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha
 4c AND imix AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha